We invite you to join us for our inaugural IESANZ Conference in Melbourne, 21-22 November 2019

 In 2018, he was appointed the chair of Lux Pacifica as a successor of professor Warren Julian.

-Luc Schlangen received a PhD from Wageningen University for Life Sciences, the Netherlands.
-He has worked for more than 10 years as a scientist and project leader at Philips Research in Eindhoven, the Netherlands.
+Luc Schlangen received his PhD from Wageningen University in 1995.
+He has worked for more than 20 years at Philips Research Laboratories and Philips Lighting/Signify in Eindhoven.

 2019 Invited Speakers